jshrake/ddg/README.rst

 echo "shark" | ddg -u
     https://en.wikipedia.org/wiki/Shark

-ddg Barack Obama -j >> file.txt
+ddg Abraham Lincoln -j >> file.txt
-    Returns the json output of the search and inserts it to a file
+    Returns the raw json output from the duckduckgo zero-click api query and inserts it to a file